Sociology Department

 221

 This course analyzes the marriage and family life from a sociological perspective.
 It provides an overview of social changes over the past century, such as the falling birth rate, the rise in cohabitation and the legalization of same-sex marriage.
 Topics include marriage and fertility trends, the rise of intensive parenting and the dual earner family, the normalization of separation and divorce, the social cost of family violence, and how technology is influencing parenting.
-Credit will be granted for only one of SOCI 221, SOCI 210, or WMGS 210.
 Cross-listed as WMGS 221.
 Prerequisites: SOCI 101, 102.
 Three credits.
-Not offered 2022-2023.

 .